Plano West Directors

 High School Directors

 Matthew Moreno is the Director of Orchestras at Jasper High School in Plano, TX.
 Prior to Jasper, he was director at Frankford Middle School (Plano ISD) for three years and Killian Middle School in Lewisville for two years.
-His groups have enjoyed the success of consistent UIL Sweepstakes awards, first division ratings and “best in class” awards at festivals.
+His groups have enjoyed the success of consistent UIL Sweepstakes awards, first division ratings and “best in class” awards at festivals, and selection as Texas Honor Orchestra finalists.

 Mr. Moreno is a graduate of Texas State University in San Marcos, Texas, where he received his Bachelors Degree in Music Education with an emphasis in Instrumental Studies.
 Over the past nine years, Mr. Moreno has served as one of the music directors at the Texas State Strings Camp.
 Most recently, he has become conductor for the Philharmonic Orchestra of Dallas Asian American Youth Orchestra.
 He has also taught with the Collin County Youth Orchestra, UT-Arlington Strings Camp, and now serves as the Plano ISD Strings Camp Director.